Poole Road looking towards downtown before construction of improvements

 We are committed to making Raleigh Roads Safe for everyone.

 The purpose of the project is to improve Poole Road, from Maybrook Drive to Barwell Road.
-The project will include widening the roadway to a four-lane complete street with a median, sidewalks, and bicycle facilities.
+The project includes widening the roadway to a four-lane complete street with a median, sidewalks, and bicycle facilities.

 Project Details